Vendors preparing ahead of time for Cardi B crowds

 WICHITA, Kan.
-(KSNW) – More than 24 hours before Cardi B is set to take the stage at Intrust Bank Arena, a variety of businesses in the Old Town area have begun preparation for the crowds she’ll bring.
+(KSNW) – Just hours before Cardi B is set to take the stage at Intrust Bank Arena, a variety of businesses in the Old Town area have begun preparation for the crowds she’ll bring.

 For one Wichita entrepreneur, the concert will serve as the first big crowd in the Union Station area (located just to the east of Intrust Bank Arena) since he opened his doors three months ago.